 Pilsen couple become first Cook County newlyweds of 2024

-The couple met waiting for a CTA bus headed for Navy Pier six years ago.
-They beat out over 200 other couples to receive Cook County’s first marriage license of the new year.
+They met waiting for a CTA bus headed for Navy Pier six years ago and beat out over 200 other couples to receive Cook County’s first marriage license of the new year.

-Angelica Rodriguez and Alfonso Arroyo Jr. met nearly six years ago waiting to catch a CTA bus headed for Navy Pier.
+Angelica Rodriguez and Alfonzo Arroyo Jr. met nearly six years ago waiting to catch a CTA bus headed for Navy Pier.

 They struck up a conversation about how the tracker for the bus at the stop is never accurate.
 While they don’t remember who made the first move, Arroyo can still describe the zebra print dress Rodriguez was wearing that day.

-Note: Editor’s note: Alfonzo Arroyo Jr.’s first name was misspelled in an previous version of this story.